You banked on a bigger tummy, but you were probably hoping to avoid the thicker ankles and plump toes that signal you’re in your third trimester.

 There are concerns about pregnant women who’ve developed blood clots in their legs.
 Changes to your blood flow put you more at risk of them during pregnancy.

-If you have reddened, swollen, or warmer spot on your lower legs, don’t get a massage and see your doctor immediately.
+If you have reddened, swollen, or warmer spots on your lower legs, don’t get a massage and call your doctor immediately.
 And if you have a history of blood clots, be sure to consult your doctor before getting any lower extremity massaged.

 If your doctor has cleared you for massage, you’ve got several options to choose from, with varying levels of safety.

 Pedicure foot massage

 While you might be tempted to kill two birds with one stone by getting a foot massage and having the toenails that you can no longer reach painted, getting a foot massage at the nail salon isn’t the option you want to choose.

 This is because nail technicians aren’t usually trained in pregnancy massage.
 To err on the side of caution, it’s better to skip the full leg and foot massage when you get your toes done during pregnancy.